Griffins Hill Retreat yoga and food blog

 All the peripheral stuff of our life -- our work, our worries and our plan – they go when we are doing asana.
 It is about taking all those outer layers off, and finding who you really are and what you can grow to.
 Yoga becomes the seat, the support for a new awareness.

-We cannot always be practicing asana, but our practice will help us to mitigate the impact that prolonged sitting has on our bodies.
+We cannot always be practising asana, but our practice will help us to mitigate the impact that prolonged sitting has on our bodies.
 It will build our muscle memory and improve our awareness.

 Half-Uttanasana, using the back of your chair for support, will stretch the hamstrings and wake up the glutes without putting pressure on your spine.

-A gentle back bend from the seated position, simply raising the arms above the head, will also help to stretch the abdominal muscles, re-engage or awaken the upper back muscles, relieve the downward pressure on the spine and get blood flowing to the arms and heart.
+A gentle backbend from the seated position, simply raising the arms above the head, will also help to stretch the abdominal muscles, re-engage or awaken the upper back muscles, relieve the downward pressure on the spine and get the blood flowing to the arms and heart.

 When it comes to our health, it is not sitting that is the problem.
 It is how we sit, how much awareness we bring to sitting, and how much yoga we do to help our muscles and minds to adopt health-supporting posture.
 After all Buddhist Monks sit for long periods of time without the associated ill effects of sitting at a computer screen or watching TV in western cultures!

 Join over 2,500 of your peers and get monthly articles delivered to your inbox.